Gno-PoD/endGameFilter/README.md

 All rare circlets are displayed.

-Magic rings and amulets are displayed if they are ilvl>89, jewels if they are ilvl>80.
+Magic rings and amulets are displayed if they are ilvl>89, jewels if they are ilvl>80..

-Magic small charms, grand charms, and jewels have their ilvl represented in their name.

 Valuable unique items only.

 Valuable set items only.

-15% ED Runeword bases only.
+>=10% ED Runeword bases only.